abdvswmdr/DigitalMetronome/README.md

 ## 📄 License

-This project is developed for educational and professional use.
-Please respect the collaborative nature of this project.
+This project is developed for research and professional use.

 ---